thycotic/sdk-documentation/README.md

 - Create a rule in Secret Server for client onboarding:
   - Navigate to Admin > SDK Client Management > Client Onboarding Tab
   - Click on the “+ Rule” button to create a new Rule
-  - Name your Rule (Something the helps identify what this is)
+  - Name your Rule (Something that helps identify what this is, I use the application name)
   - Assign IPv4 restrictions (optional)
-  - Assign an Application User Account (create one if you hadn’t already)
+  - Assign an Application User Account (create one if you haven't already)
   - Generate a Rule Key (optional)
   - Save
 - The application account you created needs to have access to the Secrets your application needs.
 Ensure the permissions are accurate at the folder/secret level